 If the workplace is stressful, learn to delegate some responsibilities whenever possible.
-Don’t sweat the little things.
 The world will continue even if a few things are left undone.
 Learn to live in the here and now.
 You can’t change the past and the future has not arrived yet.
 Appreciate life as it is happening and worries will usually fade away.
 As they say, “Take time to smell the roses.”

-When under a lot of stress, avoid caffeine and smoke.
+Instead of coffee, try chamomile tea.
 Never eat on the run, while working, between meals, or while watching television.
 Mealtime should be a relaxing time so that food can be properly digested.